Search for merger ejecta emission from late time radio observations of short GRBs using GMRT: Acknowledgements

 \section{Acknowledgements}

+The authors thank the referee for providing critical comments on the manuscript, which has improved the presentation of the results.
 We thank the staff of the GMRT that made these observations possible.
 GMRT is run by the National Centre for Radio Astrophysics (NCRA) of the Tata Institute of Fundamental Research (TIFR).
-AG thanks Ishwara-Chandra C. H. for kindly making GMRT data analysis pipeline available.
-LR and KM acknowledge support from the grant EMR/2016/007127 from Dept. of Science and Technology, India.
+AG thanks Ishwara-Chandra C. H. for kindly making the GMRT data analysis pipeline available.
+LR and KM acknowledge support from the grant EMR/2016/007127 from the Dept. of Science and Technology, India.
 K.G.A.~acknowledges support from the Department of Science and Technology and Science and Engineering Research Board (SERB) of India via the following grants: Swarnajayanti Fellowship Grant DST/SJF/PSA-01/2017-18, Core Research Grant CRG/2021/004565, and MATRICS grant (Mathematical Research Impact Centric Support) MTR/2020/000177.